This page covers immunosuppression from about 6 months onwards.

 Considerations for long-term Immunosuppression

-Low risk recipient, consider:
+In a low risk recipient, consider:

 - Steroid withdrawal

-- For patients aged >60 years with standard immunological risk (no DSA), the initial dose of MMF is suggested to be 500mg twice daily.
+If >60 years with standard immunological risk (no DSA), the initial dose of MMF is suggested to be 500mg twice daily.
 This is due to a lower risk of rejection, and a high rate of intolerance to full dose MMF.

-New Diabetes after Transplant (NODAT), consider
+In those with New Diabetes after Transplant (NODAT), consider:

 - Steroid withdrawal